About Us

 You can make a gift of cash, stocks, bonds, real estate, or other assets to your community foundation.
 Most charitable gifts qualify for maximum tax advantage under federal law.

 There is so much more we’d like you to know.
-For more information and ideas on ways to integrate your financial planning with charitable giving, ask your financial advisor or contact us.
+For more information and ideas on ways to integrate your financial planning with charitable giving, ask your financial advisor or contact the Foundation Office at (828) 437-7105.